 The incredibly low latency of the SSD means that I/O wait time can be completely eliminated!
 CPUs once underutilized will be used to their best capacity, increasing the performance of the applications they run.

 Improved Server Efficiency

 The drive towards server consolidation means squeezing every last drop of performance out of the remaining servers.
-If a RamSan can improve server efficiency, then that efficiency increase can lead to server consolidation without performance loss!
+If an SSD can improve server efficiency, then that efficiency increase can lead to server consolidation without performance loss!
 This is especially true in "server-bloated" environments, where the problem of I/O wait time was not solved by adding additional servers or processing power.
-By consolidating servers and moving the hottest data to a single RamSan, TCO is reduced across the enterprise.

 More Concurrent Users

 When a solid state disk is installed, it typically takes the pressure off of whatever system was being thrashed in its place (a RAID array, server system memory, etc.).
 Those resources are freed up for other applications and tasks.
 In the case of query-based applications, this can translate in to more concurrent users receiving their data at higher speeds than ever before.
 Conventional thinking suggests that adding concurrent users requires more servers.
 The SSD allows you to scale concurrent users by improving server efficiency.